RichTillis/scully-richtillis-portfolio/blog/angular-user-authentication-using-auth0-firebase-and-aws-lambda.md

 };
 ```

 Now we will add the Auth0 SDK.
-From the terminal we can do that using Angular schematics like this:
+From the terminal we can do that using Angular schematics:

 ```bash
 ng add @auth0/auth0-angular